openspending/fiscal-data-package/spec/index.md

 ```
 {
   "name": "payee",

   # as per payer ...
 }
 ```

 **`classification`**

-Classifications do not have any standardized `name`, If the classification is a well-known and standardized one, then it is conventional to use the name of that classification e.g. for COFOG the dimension would be called `cofog`.
+Classifications do not have a standardized `name`.
+If the classification is a well-known and standardized one, then it is conventional to use the name of that classification e.g. for COFOG the dimension would be called `cofog`.

 ```
-# this is a made-up name for the dimension - you could call your dimension anything
 {
+  # this is a made-up name for the dimension - you could call your
+  # dimension anything

   "name": "function",
   "dimensionType": "classification",
   "fields": [